No doubt, solar energy is one of the best -if not the best- source of energy we can use to power our homes and increase their value.

 Well, if you are looking for a super geeky, yet easy-to-understand answer that will make you look smarter at family gatherings, then this article is specially made for you.

-In this guide, we will show you exactly how do solar panels work starting from sunlight hitting the panel to how it’s converted to electricity to power your devices.
+In this guide, we will show you exactly how do solar panels work step by step, starting from sunlight hitting the panel to how it’s converted to electricity to power your home.

 So without further ado, let’s jump right into what are solar cells made off.